Latent Causal Socioeconomic Health Index: Latent Health for the World

 \section{Latent Health for the World}

 We present results from our LACSH model (spatial causal LHFI in Section \ref{ssec:BPSA}), separately fitted to the countries' data using MML days and GGHE as the treatment variable.
+The posterior credible intervals of rankings of countries are provided in Appendix B, and the resulting LACSH rankings using the two different treatment variables are compared to each other and also to the HDI and SPI rankings on ladder plots in Appendix C.

 For Bayesian inference, an adaptive MCMC algorithm [\Mycite{roberts2009}] was used to automatically tune all parameters on the $H$-level, and as well as $H_{anc}$ in the MCMC due to non-conjugacy and to improve convergence and mixing.
 All other parameters were sampled using Gibbs sampling.
 Specific sampling specifications are documented in Appendix A. For model results, we utilized roughly 100,000 post-burn-in MCMC samples from the posterior distribution.
-Standard diagnostics suggested that each parameter of the MCMC chain had reached its steady state.
+Standard diagnostics (e.g. trace plots in Table \ref{tab:coefB} and effective sample sizes in Appendix D) suggested that each parameter of the MCMC chain had reached its steady state.